See the Story Index for Wael Abdelgawad’s other stories.

 “I can’t be a part of this, Badge.
 You have to do this some other time.”
 My heart was beginning to thud in my chest.
 I’d been a part of operations like this many, many times, and I’d paid the price.
 This was the last place in the world I wanted to be.

-Badger and Jelly completed their ensembles by hefting short-barreled Mossberg shotguns.
+Badger and Jelly completed their ensembles by hefting short-barreled Mossberg shotguns with black pistol grips.
 They looked like commandos about to take on the army of a small European nation.
 Last of all, Jelly slung a large black messenger bag over one shoulder.

 “I suggest you take off that Fedora,” Badger said, “and put on Pinkie’s ball cap.
 You stand out like Omar Sharif at a KKK rally.”
 With a last nod to me, Badger said, “Eyes open, Stick.”
 He and Jelly ducked low and scurried up against the houses on the same side of the street as the stash house.
 Keeping low, they hugged the walls of the houses and slipped forward, darting across open spaces and using trees and shrubbery as cover.